Santosky v. Kramer: Opinion of the Court

-Writing for a majority of the Court, Justice Harry Blackmun held that natural parents have a right to due process under the Fourteenth Amendment, and that the burden of proof used by New York State is not stringent enough to satisfy the constitutional requirements of the due process clause.
+Writing for a majority of the Court, Justice Harry Blackmun held that natural parents have a right to due process under the Fourteenth Amendment, and that the burden of proof used by New York State was not stringent enough to satisfy the constitutional requirements of the Due Process Clause.
 In striking down New York's burden, the Court utilized the Mathews test to determine what burden of proof was due.

 The Mathews test employed consists of three considerations: the private interests affected, the risk posed by erroneous judgement, and the government interest affected.
 The Court found that private interests were substantially affected by the law noting that "[w]hen the State initiates a parental rights termination proceeding, it seeks not merely to infringe that fundamental liberty interest, but to end it" and that such a termination was irreversible.
 In analyzing the second factor, the Court stated that the interests of the parents and the child in their natural relationship are not distinct and thus the balancing factors are between the parents and the State.
 The Court then found that the "fair preponderance" burden did not fairly allocate risk and that a higher burden would be practically and symbolically important.
 The Court found that while the State had an interest, a higher burden would have little impact on the ability for the State to achieve its goal.
 Following from this review, the Court held that "the State [must] support its allegations by at least clear and convincing evidence."